 Employment Resources Presentations Recordings

 Down below are recordings of the events mentioned above.
 They provide a lot of great information for first time job seekers or for those just curious to learn more about a specific topic.
-To watch even more informational content about employment and other topics, such as housing and advocacy, visit the MRQC YouTube Channel.
+To watch even more informational content about employment and other topics, such as housing and advocacy, visit the RQC YouTube Channel.